 - The email design should be highly responsive.
 Marketers must ensure the template is able to expand, contract or rearrange the tabs as per the size available on a particular device.

-In cross device email marketing, content and accessibility take priority over design-heavy elements which may hamper the viewing of emails.
-Moreover, it is important to give a consistency in terms of not only the content and messaging but also the look and feel of the email.
+In cross-device email marketing, content and accessibility take priority over design-heavy elements which may hamper the viewing of emails.
+Moreover, it is important to give consistency in terms of not only the content and messaging but also the look and feel of the email.

 Otherwise, how else does a marketer plan to promote loyalty and trustworthiness among his or her customers?